 The Company's share transfer authority has been delegated to the Company Secretary / Registrar and Transfer Agent M/s KFin Technologies Pvt.
-Ltd., which generally approves and confirms the request for share
+Ltd., which generally approves and confirms the request for share transfer/ transmission / transposition / consolidation / issue of duplicate share certificates / sub-division, consolidation, remat, demat and perform other related activities in accordance with the Listing Regulations and SEBI (Depositories and Participants) Regulations, 1996 and submit a report in this regard to Stakeholders' Relationship Committee.

 The shares sent for physical transfer are registered and returned within the stipulated period from the date of receipt of request, if the documents are complete in all respects.
-As per the requirement of regulation 40(9) of the Listing Regulations, a certificate on half yearly basis confirming due compliance of share transfer/ transmission formalities by the Company from Practicing Company Secretary has been submitted to Stock Exchanges within stipulated time.
+As per the requirement of regulation 40(9) of the Listing Regulations, a certificate on half yearly basis confirming due compliance of share transfer/transmission formalities by the Company from Practicing Company Secretary has been submitted to Stock Exchanges within stipulated time.